The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: The Trace Criterion for Bandwidth Selection

-Assume we have a training data set $x_1,\dots,x_N$ that consists of $N$ distinct points in $\mathbb{R}^p$ and we want to determine a good kernel bandwidth value for training this data set.
-In kernel methods, including SVDD, the objective function to be optimized depends on how the data are transformed through the kernel matrix $K = ( K(x_i,x_j) )_{i,j=1}^{N}.$ Since this matrix has $N^2$ elements, where $N$ is the number of observations, it is impossible to work with the entire kernel matrix even for moderate values of $N$.
+In kernel methods, including SVDD, the objective function to be optimized depends on the training data through the kernel matrix $K=(K(x_i,x_j)).$ Because this matrix has $N^2$ elements, where $N$ is the number of observations, it is impossible to work with the entire kernel matrix even for moderate values of $N$.
 The Gaussian kernel matrix is always positive semidefinite, and it typically has a rapidly decaying spectrum.
-The rapidly decaying spectrum can be exploited to create a low-rank positive semidefinite approximation $\tilde{K}$ of $K$ by replacing all the eigenvalues in the spectral decomposition of $K$ below a certain threshold by $0$ \citep{NIPS2000_1866}. $\tilde{K}$ has a square root of low rank, that is, $\tilde{K} = GG^T$, where $G$ is an $n \times r$ matrix with $r \ll N$.
-Since $K \approx \tilde{K}$, $G$ can be considered an approximate low- rank square root of $K$.
+The rapidly decaying spectrum can be exploited to create a low-rank positive semidefinite approximation $\tilde{K}$ of $K$ by replacing all the eigenvalues in the spectral decomposition of $K$ below a certain threshold with $0$ \citep{NIPS2000_1866}. $\tilde{K}$ has a square root of low rank, that is, $\tilde{K} = GG^T$, where $G$ is an $N \times r$ matrix with $r \ll N$.
+Since $K \approx \tilde{K}$, $G$ is considered to be an approximate low-rank square root of $K$.
 In many cases, computation of expressions that involve $K$ can be made tractable by replacing $K$ with $GG^T$.
 However, it is not feasible to compute $G$ such that $K \approx GG^T$ by using the eigendecomposition of $K$ when $N$ is large.
 The Nystr\"{o}m methods form a class of popular methods to compute a low-rank representation of $K$ even when $N$ is large.
-We use a variant of Nystr\"{o}m method as described in \citep{zhang2008improved} to construct a validation measure whose inflection point will be suggested as the bandwidth.
+We use a variant of the Nystr\"{o}m method as described in \citep{zhang2008improved} to construct a validation measure whose inflection point will be suggested as the bandwidth.

 Given data $x_1,\dots,x_N$ in $\mathbb{R}^p$ and an integer $0 < r \ll N$, let $z_2,z_2,\dots,z_r$ be distinct \emph{landmark points} in $\mathbb{R}^p$.
 The landmark points are chosen so that they are evenly distributed within the training data.
 Following \citep{zhang2008improved}, we choose $z_1,\dots,z_r$ as the cluster centers that are obtained from a $K-$means clustering with $r$ clusters of the training data.